Snldmrtnz/Snap---Check/README.md

 - Enter the correct answers for your test
 - Save the answer key

 ### 3. Upload Test Papers
 - Go to the "Upload" tab
 - Upload completed test papers (JPEG, PNG, or PDF)
+- **Important:** For best results, ensure all PDFs (scanned or digital) have a clear, solid black border around the answer area.
+Faint, thin, or missing borders may cause alignment issues.
 - Click "Scan & Check" to process them

 ### 4. View Results